alexlo15/guildguessreact/README.md

 ___

 ## Motivation
-Create a single page web game
+Create a single page clicky game using react.

 ## Technologies used and why